Reports To: Assistant Crisis Lines Director of Military Services

 - Complete mandatory trainings and workshops to remain knowledgeable about the latest policies and protocols and equipped to apply crisis intervention tools & techniques;

-- Troubleshoot technical issues with staff and escalates when additional support is required; and
+- Act as a back-up to Team Leads to troubleshoot technical issues with staff and escalates when additional support is required; and

-- Answer Veteran’s Crisis Line calls promptly with compassion and in accordance with Line for Life’s training expectations and scope during high call volume periods; and
+- Answer crisis line calls calls promptly with compassion and in accordance with Line for Life’s training expectations and scope during high call volume periods; and

 - Perform other duties, such administrative and organizational tasks as needed.